google/fhir-data-pipes/doc/docs/installation_pipeline.md

 !!! tip "Guide Overview"

-    * This guide will walk you through how to deploy and run the ETL Pipelines Java JAR
+    * This guide will walk you through how to deploy and run the ETL Pipelines Java JAR without the use of the controller
-    * To help with scheduling and managing the ETL Pipeline, a separate Pipeline Controller module is provided (see next guide)
+    * This section is intended for developers and gives an advanced overview of the ETL Pipelines functionality and its configurations
-    * For ease of deployment a set of example Docker Compose configurations that include the Pipeline and Controller has been provided.
+    * For ease of deployment a set of example Docker Compose configurations that include both the Pipelines and Controller has been provided.
 See the Docker section

 ## Intro to the ETL Pipeline